Atwater Village, Los Angeles: In popular culture

 A number of film locations in Atwater Village were used for Quentin Tarantino’s Pulp Fiction (1994), including the house of Lance (Eric Stoltz) and his wife, Jody (Rosanna Arquette).
 The intersection of Fletcher Drive and Atwater Avenue also appears briefly in a pivotal scene where Bruce Willis’s character, Butch, hits Marsellus Wallace with his car.

 The Beastie Boys recorded their albums Check Your Head (1992) and Ill Communication (1994) at G-Son, the recording studio they established in 1991 in Atwater Village.
 The neighborhood also provided the backdrop for some of the group’s music videos, including Pass the Mic (1992).

-Atwater Village was featured in Our Neighborhoods with Huell Howser.

-The neighborhood continues to be a popular filming location.
+Anthony Bourdain featured Tacos Villa Corona in the Jan.
+2012 season finale of his series The Layover.

+The Tam O'Shanter, operating in Atwater Village since 1922, has appeared in Mad Men, The Office, Glee, Larry Crowne, among others.
 In 2020, the Streamline Moderne–style building at 2751 Fletcher Drive was used in the Netflix series Hollywood, where it was reimagined as the “Golden Tip” gas station.
 In 2024, the same building appeared in HBO’s The Sympathizer, based on the Pulitzer Prize–winning novel by Viet Thanh Nguyen.

-Atwater Village has also been used recently as a setting in HBO’s Winning Time: The Rise of the Lakers Dynasty (the basketball court in North Atwater Park doubled as a Michigan location where Magic Johnson plays a hometown rival), in the first episode of the final season of USA’s Westworld (exteriors with Aaron Paul), and in the first season of Hulu’s This Fool (exterior flashback scene).
-Exteriors in Atwater Village are often used as stand-ins for neighborhoods in western and northern Los Angeles.